shenhuiying2017/azure-docs.es-es/articles/sql-database/sql-database-copy-powershell.md

     Get-AzureSqlDatabaseOperation -ServerName $ServerName -DatabaseName $DatabaseName

-## Copia de un script de PowerShell de base de datos SQL
+## Script de PowerShell de ejemplo

     # The name of the server where the source database resides
     $ServerName = "sourceServerName"